zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 that is that states have slightly different rules a bout driving, although most of the rules are the same.
 Mario says, “Here it is.”
 He’s giving Leah his driver’s license.
 Leah says, “Okay, come with me.
 Why don’t you get i nto the driver’s seat and I’ll get into the passenger seat.”
 The “seat” (seat) is where you sit in a car.
 The “driver’s seat” is, in an American car, on the left -hand side of the car.
 That’s where the driver sits, who controls the car.

 All the other seats in the car are called “passenge r seats.”
 A “passenger” (passenger) is any person who is riding in the car who is not the driver.
 You could also be a passenger on a train or a passenger  on a boat.
 You could be a passenger on an airplane.
 As long as you’re not the  one controlling the vehicle, you are a passenger.
 Although on an airplane, there  are other people on the airplane who are not controlling the airplane.
-We w ould not call them “passengers,” typically; they would be members of t he airline staff.
+We w ould not call them “passengers,” typically; they would be members of the airline staff.
 But back to our story.

 Leah is telling Mario to “get into the driver’s sea t.”
 Notice we use that phrasal verb “to get into” for getting into a seat, for sit ting down in the seat.
 Leah says, “All right, please buckle up and you can drive it a round the block.”
 “To buckle (buckle) up” means to put your seatbelt on.
 A “seat  belt” is a strap, a piece of material, that holds your body into the seat of the  car in case there’s an accident.